 Table of Contents

 Before you start: check your Facebook Monetization Eligibility

 There are a handful of ways to make money from your Facebook content, but first you must be eligible to do so.
 This means your Facebook page and the content you post on it must abide by the platform’s eligibility requirements, which are grouped into three categories:

 - Facebook Community Standards: these are the platform’s foundational rules, such as no graphic or unsafe content

 - Partner Monetization Policies: these rules are for your Facebook page as a whole, as well as the content you create, how you share your content, and how you receive and make online payments

 - Content Monetization Policies: these are content-level rules that apply for every piece of content you post, such as no violent or profane content

 To check your eligibility, go to the Facebook section of your Creator Studio and click the Monetization tab.
 Select which pages you want to see your monetization eligibility for—you will also be served other monetization information about the page.

-6 Ways to make money on Facebook
+How to make money on Facebook: 6 ways

 1. Create videos with in-stream ads